United Kingdom (London)

 All 15 students are provided with fully-funded scholarships to cover their tuition fees, in order to set an example of the kind of change the programme hopes to spur.
 80% come from philanthropic donations and 20% from government grants.
 They will graduate after two years with a Master of Arts degree, officially licensed and funded by the Dutch government.

 Fancy yourself as creative soldiers, pirates, hidden creative agents of change, the Willy Wonkas of modern times, the contemporary Velvet Underground’s and the Joy Division’s, action researchers and designers, mythologists and makers of new worlds, living below ground in the underground and connected above while surveying from space?
-Apply until 1 April 2017 to start the MA full time in September 2017.
+The next MA will be in 2019.

 “We are here to stay.
 Creative soldiers all around the world, join us in creating new forms of interactions with federal power structures.”

 Learn more about Nelly Ben Hayoun’s projects at the intersection of design and politics in her FutureHero interview.